Using Juju with MicroK8s

 sudo usermod -a -G microk8s $USER

-exit (or Ctrl + D) and restart your session.
+exit or by using Ctrl + D and restart your session.

 Now let’s inspect the cluster with the